kuhnrl30/kuhnrl30.github.io/Resume/index.md

 - Responsible for **special projects** such as coordinating audit approaches with other audit offices, aggregating and reporting cost data from multiple contractor locations, and researching auditing standards.
 Result:  Developed a network with other agency offices to facilitate sharing best practices.

-###MILITARY EXPERIENCE
+### MILITARY EXPERIENCE
 **U.S. Marine Corps Reserve** Madison, WI & Al-Anbar, Iraq June, 2002 - July, 2009

 - Lead a 12 man squad in combat operations.
 - Instruct junior Marines in technical aspects of infantry field such as navigation, communication equipment, and first aid.
 Result: Marines were ready for deployments and prepared to assume future leadership roles.

-###EDUCATION
+### EDUCATION
 **Rutgers, the State University of New Jersey** Newark, NJ Coursework Completed August, 2015
-Masters of Accountancy- Financial Accounting, GPA 3.500
+Masters of Accountancy- Financial Accounting, GPA 3.5

 **University of Wisconsin- Whitewater**, WI August, 2010
-Bachelor of Business Administration – Accounting, GPA: 3.625
+Bachelor of Business Administration – Accounting, GPA: 3.6